 “After the pre-service briefing everyone knows which section they’ll be working so they prepare themselves and familiarize themselves with their area,” Dennis explains.
 “We change their sections every night to keep them on their toes,” he grins.

 The previous night had been tough, with most tables of diners arriving at once, making the waiters quietly scramble and the order board in the kitchen instantly full with dockets.
 It was the kind of night that restaurants fear, especially a fine dining one.

 The first customer arrives, the team jump to attention, and Dennis hurries to greet him.
-Chef Pierre Gagnaire arrives soon after, freshly showered after a workout at the gym.
+Chef Pierre Gagnaire arrives soon after, freshly showered after a workout at the gym straight off the plane from Paris.
 He slips on his chef’s jacket in the kitchen and joins us in the private dining room, where he meticulously folds a crisp white scarf and ties it around his neck, so I can first shoot his portrait.

 At the helm of an empire encompassing several highly regarded restaurants around the world, Chef Gagnaire says he chose to open in Dubai because “it’s a special place, a unique city”.

 Another reason was Tom Meyer, General Manager of the InterContinental Dubai Festival City where Reflets resides.
 “Tom loves to eat.
 He loves Reflets,” Gagnaire confides to us.
 “If we don’t have the support of these kinds of people, we can’t succeed.”

 But the real secret to success, Gagnaire tells us, is the staff.
 “My staff – especially my chef de cuisine Olivier Biles, the pastry chef Sébastien Vauxion and my restaurant manager Etienne Haro – have the right personalities and a connection to the city.”